Mindfulness for Stuttering: A Practical Speaking Guide

 Another mistake is waiting until panic is already high.
 Try one breath before ordinary speaking moments, such as asking a store clerk a question or saying hello in a hallway.
 Small reps count.

-Body awareness can also become harsh self-monitoring.
-If you scan the throat like you are searching for a defect, pause and widen attention to the whole body.
-Feet on tile.
-Shoulders.
-Room sounds.
+Body awareness can also turn into harsh self-monitoring.
+If you scan the throat as if you are searching for a defect, pause and widen attention to the whole body.
+Notice cold hands, the dog leash tugging, a sound in the room, and the fact that you are more than this one speaking moment.

 Do not hide inside private meditation while avoiding real communication.
 Mindfulness needs contact with life.
 Also, relaxation is not the only goal.
 You can be tense, speak anyway, and still practice well.
 If early practice feels unsettling, our page on can meditation make anxiety worse gives a plain-language explanation.